June 04, 2020 Anyssa Mendoza

 1) Sending Promotions

 Start sending your promotional emails two weeks in advance.
-This provides you with optimal time to capture attendees during the run-up to your event.
+This gives you an optimal time to capture attendees during the run-up to your virtual event.
 Typically, you ought to send three to four promotional emails.
-Make sure each email is different from the other — you don’t want to annoy your recipients!
+Make sure each differs from the other — you don’t want to annoy your recipients!

 2) Personalizing Emails

-Personalization means not only adding a human element to your emails, but knowing who your audience is and what types of emails they ought to get.
+Personalization means adding a human element to your emails and knowing who your audience is and what types of emails they ought to get.
 For example, if you have multiple target segments that you want to reach, make slight copy changes so each email is tailored to each respective audience.

 Personalization can get complicated quickly, especially if your campaign contains different industries in different timezones for the same virtual event.
-You’ll need to know how you can address and differentiate between prospects, customers, verticals, funnel stages and more.
-Check out this blog for more tips.
+You’ll need to know how to address and differentiate between prospects, customers, verticals, funnel stages and more.

 3) Test, Test, Testing!

 Testing emails is the spice of the marketer’s life.
 Establish a few hypotheses and set up some A/B tests to see how they bear out.
-For us, we usually test everything from layouts and emojis to subject lines and time of day.
+For us, we usually test everything from layouts and emojis to subject lines and time of day to optimize the registration process.
 Just be sure to focus your tests on one element at a time.
 That way, you can carry over what works.

 Here are a few examples of what we’ll play with: